-The couple got married in Capri, Italy, at Villa Lysis, a historic monument that they renovated especially for the extravagant occasion, reports Hong Kong Tatler.
-In addition to building a bridge so that lucky guests could access the landmarks' rooftop from the grounds (with the Italian government's approval, no less), the couple covered the entire venue with cascading florals.
-And since the Italian island is known for its oversize lemons, the bride and groom took that theme and ran with it with a custom-built lemonade stand.
+The couple got married in Capri, Italy, at Villa Lysis, a historic monument that they renovated for the extravagant occasion, reports Hong Kong Tatler.
+In addition to building a bridge so that lucky guests could access the rooftop from the grounds (with the Italian government's approval, no less), the couple covered the entire venue with cascading florals.
+And since the Italian island is known for its oversized lemons, the bride and groom took that theme and ran with it, building a custom lemonade stand.

 For the Big Day, Chang wore a couture gown by Giambattista Valli, which she told Tatler "exceeded my wildest expectations" and was the biggest dress that the European fashion house has ever made.
 Her summer wedding wardrobe also included a ruffled gown for the welcome dinner and an ethereal chiffon dress for the reception, each made with hand-drawn lemon print fabric customized with the bride and groom's names "entwined in lemon flowers."

-As far as the itinerary, the three-day celebration kicked off with a decadent dinner at Da Paulino, a famed restaurant in Capri that's shaded by lemon trees where guests even took home personalized tiles (a popular souvenir from the isle).
+As far as the itinerary, the three-day celebration kicked off with a decadent dinner at Da Paulino, a famed restaurant in Capri that's shaded by lemon trees, where guests took home personalized tiles (a popular souvenir from the isle).
 On day two, the couple and all of their guests headed to La Conca del Sogno, the bride's favorite beach club in Nerano.
-The day of the actual wedding, the couple's reception featured performances by local bands and a grand fireworks finale.
+And on the day of the actual wedding, guests were treated to performances by local bands and a grand fireworks finale at the reception.

 Ready for a glimpse inside the three-day festivities?
-See just a few photos that the bride and her guests shared on Instagram below, and read more on HK Tatler.
+Check out a few photos that the bride and her guests shared on Instagram below, and read more on HK Tatler.